Resip10/invoiceManager/README.md

 - Add support for caching API callback results.
 Some libraries (like React Query) make it possible

 ## Notes:
 - This application has no interactivity.
-So it's possible to use SCR with its pros.
+So it's possible to use SSR with its pros.
 It's possible to implement with Next.js

 ## Getting Started